High-level synthesis: History

+The SDC scheduling algorithm was implemented in the xPilot HLS system developed at UCLA, and later licensed to the AutoESL Design Technologies, a spin-off from UCLA.
+AutoESL was acquired by Xilinx (now part of AMD) in 2011, and the HLS tool developed by AutoESL became the base of Xilinx HLS solutions, Vivado HLS and Vitis HLS, widely used for FPGA designs.

 Source input

 The most common source inputs for high-level synthesis are based on standard languages such as ANSI C/C++, SystemC and MATLAB.

-High-level synthesis typically also includes a bit-accurate executable specification as input, since to derive an efficient hardware implementation, additional information is needed on what is an acceptable Mean-Square Error or Bit-Error Rate etc. For example, if the designer starts with an FIR filter written using the "double" floating type, before he can derive an efficient hardware implementation, they need to perform numerical refinement to arrive at a fixed-point implementation.
+High-level synthesis typically also includes a bit-accurate executable specification as input, since to derive an efficient hardware implementation, additional information is needed on what is an acceptable Mean-Square Error or Bit-Error Rate etc. For example, if the designer starts with an FIR filter written using the "double" floating type, before they can derive an efficient hardware implementation, they need to perform numerical refinement to arrive at a fixed-point implementation.
 The refinement requires additional information on the level of quantization noise that can be tolerated, the valid input ranges etc. This bit-accurate specification makes the high level synthesis source specification functionally complete.

 Normally the tools infer from the high level code a Finite State Machine and a Datapath that implement arithmetic operations.